George Greville, 2nd Earl of Warwick: Education

 a very great and singular attention was paid to the education of this nobleman by his late father, who, fearful of the corruption which disgrace our great seminaries of learning, consigned him to the care of the first historian of the age, to complete his moral as well as political character.
 From Scotland he returned so well informed, and such an amiable manliness about him, that the most flattering prognostications were made of his future eminence...
 His travels did not in any great degree either improve or corrupt him, and he has since remained a quiet inoffensive domestic character, little known but by persons of taste and virtue.

 Early career

 He was invested as a Fellow of the Royal Society on 17 December 1767 and as a Fellow of the Society of Antiquaries on 14 February 1768. and he was Member of Parliament for Warwick between 1768 and 1773.
 In 1770, Greville was appointed to the Board of Trade.
-He also owned slaves in Tobago.
+Warwick's father possibly lent money against and then took a mortgage over a slave plantation in Tobago in c.
+1771, which in turn allegedly led to his son owning slaves as well.
+However, University College London's Centre for the Study of the Legacies of British Slavery notes that the exact truth of this claim is unclear.